nz-trust-framework/DISTF-reference-architecture/README.md

 ## Contributing

-We encourage contributions from all parties interested in the development of the Architecture and Reference Framework.
+We encourage contributions from all parties interested in the development of the Reference Architecture.
 There are a number of ways to contribute.

 -  We welcome **[Collaborators]()** to this work.
 In order to be added as a contributor, please following the process outline here: apply to become a contributor.
 -  **[Issues](../../issues)** can be raised directly through this repository.
 These should relate to specific or defineable issues.